tethysplatform/tethys/docs/tethys_sdk/layouts/map_layout.rst

 **Last Updated:** April 2022

 The ``MapLayout`` provides a drop-in full-screen map view for Tethys Apps.
-Displaying a map with a few layers can be accomplished in tens of lines of code and implementing more advanced functionality can be accomplished in hundreds It includes a layer tree with visibility controls and actions such as "Zoom to Layer".
+Displaying a map with a few layers can be accomplished in tens of lines of code and implementing more advanced functionality can be accomplished in hundreds.
+It includes a layer tree with visibility controls and actions such as "Zoom to Layer".
 The view can also includes many optional features such as displaying legends for layers, feature selection, map annotation / drawing tools, location lookup via geocoding, and a click-and-plot feature.

 .. figure:: ./images/map_layout/map_layout.png
     :width: 800px